 The project was made by Serbian architect Ilija Arnautović (born in 1924 in Nis, died January 2009).

-nded in the late eighties.
+His professional career started after the 2nd World War, in the period of establishment of Federal Socialist Republic of Yugoslavia and ended in the late eighties.
 He studied in Prague and now lives in Ljubljana.
 The "televizorke" were built from 1970 - 1974 with an intelligent skeleton assembling system called "Zezelj-type".

 The system of industrial construction of buildings using prestressed concrete under the name IMS-Zezelj started to develop in 1957.
 The author is Prof. Branko Zezelj.
 The system was conceived as an open system of structural elements by which, honoring minimum rules, many buildings can be composed of different sizes, heights and purposes.

-h a system.
+It's no surprise that Arnautović decided to use such a system.
 His buildings and forms of the buildings are coming from thoughtful use of constructional principles, constructional techniques and materials.

 The postwar period of general reconstruction, development and industrialization generated problems such as growth of the cities and huge lack of housing.
 As an answer to those problems, Ilija Arnautović focused on collective housing – he designed and built large housing complexes in Ljubljana, Kočevje, and later in Belgrade and Algiers.